 Simply replace experiments with training, and you get an extremely dark self portrait.
 And yes, I say self – G-Dragon was one of the writers of the song.
 It also explains the elaborate outfits and “hidden self” imagery – we view idols in a public forum and put pressure on them to reach a personality ideal they can never reach.

 I go into more detail in my article on Twice’s “Likey”, but my personal belief is that we need to stop treating idols as objects and more as people.
 “Monster” is a video that visualizes the struggle these idols go through in a very interesting way, by depicting the singers as prisoners.
 It’s a great storytelling technique, but it could easily fall under the radar under the VFX and fun costumes.

 That’s the risk K-Pop idols run when they make a science fiction themed video.
-It’s easy to get caught up in how glamorous something is and how beautiful it is, and miss the emotion behind it.
+It’s easy to get caught up in how glamorous something is and miss the emotion behind it.
 And the emotion is very, very real.
 It is possible to watch these videos and enjoy them on that surface level.
 I certainly do enjoy that.
 But when you put a video in context, it makes me appreciate it that much more.
 And that’s what I’m here to do, help you appreciate K-Pop for what it is: a beautiful yet terrifying niche genre of filmmaking.

 A new episode of Neverland is up!
 Without further ado, let’s dive into it!

 This is the first time the opening sequence is showing in an episode – if you’d like to read my deep dive on the choices I made during the OP, please click here.
 We also get the title of this new episode: “City of Glass.”